waveform80/picamera/docs/api_mmalobj.rst

 Before we move onto the pure Python components it's worth mentioning the debugging capabilities built into ``mmalobj``.
-Firstly, most objects have useful :func:`repr` outputs (in particular, it can be useful to simply "print" a :class:`MMALBuffer` to see what flags it's got and how much data is stored in it).
+Firstly, most objects have useful :func:`repr` outputs (in particular, it can be useful to simply evaluate a :class:`MMALBuffer` to see what flags it's got and how much data is stored in it).
 Also, there's the :func:`print_pipeline` function.
 Give this a port and it'll dump a human-readable version of your pipeline leading up to that port: